Fieldwork

 Notes:

-Please submit a brief letter of application stating why you are interested in working on the project and how it would fit into your broader educational and/or career goals.
+To apply, please submit a brief letter of application stating why you are interested in working on the project and how it would fit into your broader educational and/or career goals.
 Please also send a brief curriculum vitae listing relevant experience you may have (such as course work in classical archaeology, archaeology, anthropology, art history, architectural history or a related discipline; previous archaeological or museum volunteering; experience of working on archaeological materials in a laboratory setting; skills such as data management, work with geographic information systems, etc.).
-Please also include the names of two referees (such as a lecturer or professor) who can be asked to vouch for your suitability to work as part of the project team.
+Please also include the names of two professional referees (such as a lecturer or professor) who can be asked to vouch for your suitability to work as part of the project team.

 Minimum Age: 18